ralna/GALAHAD/doc/Julia/rst-dir/dgo_functions.rst

 	*
 		- index_nz_v

-		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=7 above for details)
+		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=7 above for details)

 	*
 		- nnz_v

-		- is a scalar variable of type Int32 that is used for reverse communication (see status=7 above for details)
+		- is a scalar variable of type INT that is used for reverse communication (see status=7 above for details)

 	*
 		- index_nz_u

-		- is a one-dimensional array of size n and type Int32 that is used for reverse communication (see status=7 above for details)
+		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=7 above for details)

 	*
 		- nnz_u

-		- is a scalar variable of type Int32 that is used for reverse communication (see status=7 above for details).
+		- is a scalar variable of type INT that is used for reverse communication (see status=7 above for details).
 On initial (status=1) entry, nnz_u should be set to an (arbitrary) nonzero value, and nnz_u=0 is recommended

 .. index:: pair: function; dgo_information
 .. _doxid-galahad__dgo_8h_1aea0c208de08f507be7a31fe3ab7d3b91: